 When your off-the-plan unit loses value

 Let's use a simple example.
 Say you bought an apartment off-the-plan back in 2017.
 The apartment sold for $700,000 and the developer required a 10% deposit, or $70,000.
 Fast forward to 2019 and the market had fallen by quite a lot.
 Your new apartment is completed, but it's now valued at $660,000.

 Now your bank will only agree to lend you 90% of the property's current value, or $594,000.
 But you owe the developer the full amount you agreed to in 2017, meaning you're short by $36,000.

-This scary hypothetical scenario is becoming increasingly common.
-In February 2019 45% of new apartments in Sydney and Melbourne ended up being valued lower on completion than they were originally purchased for.
+This is a pretty scary hypothetical scenario.
+And back in February 2019 it was fairly common.
+45% of new apartments in Sydney and Melbourne ended up being valued lower on completion than they were originally purchased for.

 You should also talk to your conveyancer or solicitor, who would have helped you with the initial contract and likely understands your legal options better than you do.
 Talk to them before making any decisions.

-"It is always worth asking your solicitor if there is a way out of the contract," said Yardney.
+"It is always worth asking your solicitor if there is a way out of the contract," says property expert Michael Yardney.

-"Obviously the strongest risk-mitigant is to have a finance clause on the contract," said Bakos.
+"Obviously the strongest risk-mitigant is to have a finance clause on the contract," says Bakos.
 "But this is very rare and almost never accepted by any developer."